hackathonsforschools/website/docs/constitution.md

 hide: true
 ---

-The following document is the constitution for the **Hackathons for Schools Association**. **Hackathons for Schools Association** is an Unincorporated Association and will sometimes be referred to as **H4S** throughout this document.
+The following document is the constitution for the **Hackathons for Schools**. **Hackathons for Schools** is an Unincorporated Association and will sometimes be referred to as **H4S** throughout this document.

 ## Aims

-The aims of Hackathons for Schools Association are as follows:
+The aims of Hackathons for Schools are as follows:

 - To involve more under-18s in the hackathon community - primarily focussed on the UK community.
 - To introduce under-18s to the prospect of careers in technology.